buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcTask.md

 ### Status
 Current status of the task.

 > NOTE  Particular values for status are not specified, these should be determined and agreed by local usage.
-Examples of possible status values include 'Not Yet Started', 'Started', 'Completed'.
+Examples of possible status values include 'NOTSTARTED', 'STARTED', 'COMPLETED'.

 ### WorkMethod
 The method of work used in carrying out a task.